tonyho1992/wax/index.md

 ## A Quick Intro

-Suppose you're making cool map designs with [TileMill](http://tilemill.com/) or you want to pre-built maps from [MapBox](http://mapbox.com), and you want to get famous by putting them somewhere online - your blog, a big CMS, or anywhere else.
+Suppose you're making cool map designs with [TileMill](http://tilemill.com/) or you want to use maps from [MapBox Hosting](http://tiles.mapbox.com), and you want to get famous by putting them somewhere online - your blog, a big CMS, or anywhere else.

 Don't be afraid!
 It's not too hard to do, and once you've learned how to do it,